 Online purchases may take more or less time to arrive than you might initially think.
 This isn't a Schrödinger's cat situation, but instead reflects the wide variety of what's available.
 In many cases, same-day shipping is simply not feasible.
 Expect delivery to take between two days and several months.
 Typically, we see that the larger and heavier the piece is, the more likely it'll take longer to arrive.

-In essence, expect to pay from $100 to $1,000 for low-tier, $500 to $2,000 for midrange, and $2,000 and up for high-end furniture.
+Expect to pay from $100 to $1,000 for low-tier, $500 to $2,000 for midrange, and $2,000 and up for high-end furniture.
 There will always be exceptions, due to variability in the piece of furniture, size, materials, and build quality.
 However, low-tier shouldn't necessarily be mistaken for bad quality; with many pieces, some TLC goes a long way to increase longevity.

 Boasting the largest selection is the low tier.
 It's comprised of pieces that may barely survive a move, and digging is required to find the best deals.
-If you're going to buy cheap furniture online, attempt to avoid particleboard, especially pieces lacking threaded inserts — that's particularly/ the case if you plan on having to disassemble at some point.
+If you're going to buy cheap furniture online, attempt to avoid particleboard, especially pieces lacking threaded inserts — that's particularly the case if you plan on having to disassemble at some point.
 Test for sturdiness and aim for as little wobble as possible.
 You may be surprised how strong cardboard pieces can be, notably from IKEA.

 How to Use Technology for Online Furniture Shopping